AhmedMo1242/SuperSafety-system/README.md

 - **AI Code:** Implementation of the AI component using the YOLOv8 model and other algorithms for real-time object detection and monitoring.

 ## Additional Resources
-For additional resources, including datasets and supplementary materials, please refer to the Google Drive folder linked here: [Google Drive Link](https://drive.google.com/drive/u/1/folders/1Id-JC1iRU0KGaa61YiFGMcGX-Ujxjfzl)
+For additional resources, including Demo and supplementary materials, please refer to the Google Drive folder linked here: [Google Drive Link](https://drive.google.com/drive/u/1/folders/1Id-JC1iRU0KGaa61YiFGMcGX-Ujxjfzl)

 ## Conclusion
 This repository presents a comprehensive system integrating AI, mobile applications, and Firebase for industrial safety monitoring.
 It reflects our collaborative efforts during the Seminar and PBL subjects, with a clear roadmap for future enhancements and advancements.